Nethereum/Nethereum/docs/accounts.md

 var account = new Nethereum.Accounts.Account(privateKey);
 ```

-You can save also your private key, so it can be used by any client using the Nethereum.KeyStore library.
+The Nethereum.KeyStore library, allows you to encrypt and save your private key, in a compatible way to all the clients.

 ### Working with a Managed Account in Web3

-If you have a client installed locally, or in a server you control, the client can retrieve the private key for an account (if stored on their keystore folder) using a password provided to decrypt the file.
-This is normally done at the time of unlocking an account for a certain period of time, or at the time of sending a transaction if using personal_sendTransaction.
+Clients retrieve the private key for an account (if stored on their keystore folder) using a password provided to decrypt the file.
+This is done when unlocking an account, or just at the time of sending a transaction if using personal_sendTransaction with a password.

-To prevent unlocking an account for certain period of times, and hence open it to potential attacks, the prefered option in this scenario, is used to use the rpc method personal_sendTransaction.
+Having an account unlocked for a certain period of time might be a security issue, so the prefered option in this scenario, is to use the rpc method personal_sendTransaction.

-Nethereum wraps this functionality by using a ManagedAccount.
-Creating a ManagedAccount and instantiating Web3 with this account will be as follows:
+Nethereum.Web3 wraps this functionality by using a ManagedAccount, having the managed account storing the account address and the password information.

 ```csharp
 var senderAddress = "0x12890d2cce102216644c59daE5baed380d84830c";